 (iii) Upsell High-Profit Items

-A common restaurant upselling technique is to offer more expensive items than the ones the customer originally ordered.
-This tactic is most effective when it is not obvious.
-In order to push up the bill, servers should have knowledge of the profit margins and prices of each item on the menu.
-For example, if a customer asks for a certain dessert, and you have another dessert with the same price but a higher profit margin, your server should suggest it to the customers.
+A common restaurant upselling technique is to offer more expensive items than the ones the customer initially ordered.
+This tactic is most effective when it is not apparent.
+To push up the bill, servers should know the profit margins and prices of each item on the menu.
+For example, if a customer asks for a particular dessert, and you have another dessert of the same price but a higher profit margin, your server should suggest it to the customers.